 • Inflatable boats

-In Ohio, kiteboards, paddleboards and belly boats do not have to be registered as a boat.
-The following are also exempt from displaying OH numbers:
+Yes!
+In Ohio, kiteboards, paddleboards, and belly boats do not have to be registered as boats.
+The following vessels are also exempt from displaying OH numbers:

 • Manually-propelled vessels using Alternative Registration

-• Boats from a country other than the United States temporarily using Ohio water
+• Boats from a country other than the United States and using Ohio waters temporarily

-• Boats owned by the United States, a state, or a political subdivision
+• Boats owned by the United States, a political subdivision, or a state

 • Vessels exempted by the chief of the Division of Parks & Watercraft

-• Vessels under a waiver issued for a race or special event
+• Vessels under a waiver issued for a special event or a race

-How Do I Register My Boat in the State of Ohio?
+How Do I Register a Boat in Ohio?

-Registering your boat in Ohio can be done in person at a Boat Registration Agent or through the mail with the Watercraft Office.
-When registering your boat in Ohio, you’ll need:
+You can complete boat registration, Ohio boaters, in person at a Boat Registration Agent or through the mail with the Watercraft Office.

 • Proof of ownership

-• Boat details (owner will fill out Certified Watercraft Registration Application (DNR 8460R))
+• The following boat details for the Certified Watercraft Registration Application (DNR 8460R))

 • Boat number (if previously registered in the state)